Girls of Promise® Conference FAQ

 One thing we’ve learned over the years of hosting this conference is that if a young woman does not want to be at the conference, she will negatively influence the other young women attending.
 The young women who attend Girls of Promise® are eager to learn about future career opportunities and we want them to have as positive an experience as possible at the conference.

-Girls of Promise® is an admission-based program.
+Girls of Promise® Conference is an admission-based program.
 This means that all young women wishing to attend a conference must complete an application.
 Applications are completed online and are reviewed after the application deadline.
 Those young women who best meet our admissions criteria are invited to attend the program.
 Applications for our 2024 Girls of Promise® Conference will close on Friday, February 9, 2024.

 We seek girls in the eighth grade with an expressed interest in science, technology, engineering, or math.
-Admissions will be based on the quality of the application essays.
-We do not ask for your GPA or a transcript.
 We are interested in YOU as a person.
-We are seeking girls who have a desire for knowledge and an interest in STEM fields.
+We are seeking girls who have a desire for knowledge and an interest in STEAM fields.
 We hope to give you a good understanding of the work that is necessary to succeed in these fields while you are at the conference and inspire you to follow your dreams.
 Our admissions process does prioritize and value diversity – not only racial and socioeconomic but also geographical as we realize these opportunities are not offered as often in various parts of our state.

 There are two essay questions that you must answer in the application process.
 They are:

 WFA will accept 150 students and maintain a waiting list of 10 – 20 students.
 If one of the original 150 students selected is unable to attend, a girl from the waiting list will be contacted and accepted in her place.
 Occasionally, we will not know a young woman is not attending until registration on the day of the conference.
-Girls on the waiting list should be prepared to receive a call that they have been accepted anytime between the acceptance period and Thursday registration.
+Girls on the waiting list should be prepared to receive an email that they have been accepted after late February / early March 2024.

 Sadly, we cannot accept all applicants.
 Please do not take our decision as a judgment of you as a student or as a person.
-We receive almost twice the number of applications than the number of girls who can be selected to attend and take a holistic view of each student into our admissions process.
+We receive almost twice the number of applications as the number of girls who can be selected to attend and take a holistic view of each student into our admissions process.
 We encourage you to learn about our other programs offered for 6th-12th grade girls, including our Innovate for Good Competition, formerly known as Tech for Good.

-Girls of Promise® is designed for eighth grade girls.
-However, there are opportunities for program alumnae in grades 9 – 12 to attend as presenters in the “exhibition hall” displaying science projects, posters, etc.
+Girls of Promise® is designed for eighth-grade girls.
+However, there are opportunities for program alumnae in grades 9 – 12 to attend other Girls of Promise events, such as our Innovate for Good Competition.

-We also want you to stay in touch via Facebook.
+We also want you to stay in touch via Facebook and Instagram (@GirlsofPromise).
 Let us know what you are doing; share information on fun educational camps that you hear of or have attended; post photos from the conference or educational projects you are working and so on.
 The Girls of Promise® Facebook page is there for you to support one another in your studies and aspirations.
 As our program develops and grows, more opportunities will open up for Girls of Promise® alumnae.